 For more information contact us at 320-308-4774 or email us at firstname.lastname@example.org.

-The SOPA Research Office coordinates and oversees various research assets in SOPA and facilitates and supports the school’s entire research portfolio.
+The School of Public Affairs Research Institute coordinates and oversees various research assets in the School of Public Affairs and facilitates and supports the school’s entire research portfolio.
 Our research efforts include:

 With a mission to help develop a well-informed and economically literate citizenry in Central Minnesota, the Center helps organize economic education activities designed to bring about a deeper understanding of our economic system and effective, sensible economic decisions.